 At LegalShield, we support entrepreneurs every day, but we’re particularly excited about Small Business Week 2023 from April 30 – May 6.
 Small business owners and communities across the country are invited to participate in National Small Business Week and support the millions of small businesses that create jobs, spur innovation and help drive economic growth nationwide.

 Small business owners from across the country are invited to a 2-day Virtual Summit (May 2-3), led by the U.S. Small Business Association (SBA) and co-hosted by SCORE, mentors to America’s small businesses.
 This year’s event will include expert educational presentations, an exhibit hall, networking, and a mentoring lounge where you can get your questions answered.

 The event is free to attend for both established and aspiring business owners.
 Register here.

-If you’re a small business owner, LegalShield has plans to protect your business on a variety of legal needs, advise you on important business decisions, and guide you to a wide range of essential resources that you may not know about!
+If you’re a small business owner or plan to launch your own business, LegalShield has plans to cover a variety of legal needs, advise you on important business decisions, and guide you to a wide range of essential resources that you may not know about!

 Here are a few helpful insights about the SBA and Small Business Week 2023 to help your business year-round.